TedDBear/EVMS-Houston/README.md

-# EVMS – Virginia (Event & Venue Management System)
+# EVMS – Houston (Event & Venue Management System)

-A hybrid demo platform for scheduling, approvals, and campus/community events across Virginia institutions.
+A hybrid demo platform for scheduling, approvals, and campus/community events across Houston institutions.
 **Core flows are backed by Postgres**; advanced modules are **mocked** to showcase the full experience requested in the RFP.

 ---